dgaydukov/cert-aws/README.md

 * client vpn (connect to vpc from you remote laptop)
 * site-to-site vpn
 * direct connect
-* close some url pattern (/internal) on elb level (by SG, allow only from inside vpc)
 * ec2 app logs to cloudwatch => create custom metrics based on it